 The prerequisite courses listed in the following table for the Traditional BSN Program also incorporates the 42 hours of the Texas Tech University Health Sciences Center Core Curriculum for undergraduate nursing degrees.
-Please see Core Curriculum
+Please see Core CurriculumRequirements under the Eligibility Requirements section of this catalog to review the Texas Core Curriculum requirements.